cwinpy/cwinpy/docs/pe/roq/roq.rst

 .. literalinclude:: ../data/PULSAR01_prior.txt
    :language: python

+``PULSAR05`` with the right ascension and declination have been shifted by 0.02 mrad (0.275 seconds) and -0.03 mrad (-6.188 arcsec).
+Prior ±0.05 mrad around true position.

 For PSR J1932+17, the ``.par`` file we will use (as can be found :ref:`here<Example: analysis outlier>`)
 contains: